ark338/easy_gpt_utils/README.md

 1. create embedding from string ,paragrahp and file
 2. save embeddings to file

+## vector_database
+support pinecorn as vector database now

-## vector_base
+## latest version
-not implemented yet
+V0.1.10

-## In summary, easy_gpt_utils is now on early stage and hope it could help to create more powerful AI Apps in the future
+### In summary, easy_gpt_utils is now on early stage and hope it could help to create more powerful AI Apps in the future